chrisza4/jarmotion/manual_en.md

 ### Basic usage

-At first, the application will ask you to add your lover
+At first, the application will ask you to add your lover.

 <img src="manual/no_lover.png" alt="drawing" width="200"/>